 Applicants must use the Centralized Application Service for Physician Assistants (CASPA).
-All prerequisites and requirements must be completed by the SHU admissions deadline of October 1st.
+All prerequisites and requirements must be completed and submitted to CASPA by the SHU PA admissions deadline of October 1st.

 All applicants, including graduates from foreign institutions, must hold either U.S. citizenship or Permanent Residence status at the time of application.
 Applicants with pending citizenship or temporary residency will not be considered.